cristianbuse/VBA-FastDictionary/Implementation.md

 ##### Scripting.Dictionary conclusions

 Based on the above examples, we can now conclude the following:
-- in case of a state loss, using a real Scripting.Dictionary instance for hashing would lead to a crash if we change the hash size to anything else than 1201.
+- in case of a state loss, using a real Scripting.Dictionary instance for hashing will lead to a crash if we change the hash size to anything else than 1201.
 Please note ```hashTablePtr``` cannot be changed without leading to a crash, or at best, a memory leak.
 So, we use a fake instance - see [Faking a Scripting.Dictionary instance](#faking-a-scriptingdictionary-instance) below
 - the Scripting.Dictionary never resizes its hash table beyond 1201 which explains the poor performance for more than 32k items even for text keys as seen [here](benchmarking/result_screenshots/add_text_(len_17-23_binary_compare_unicode)_win_vba7_x64.png).
 There are so many hash collisions that the linear search simply degrades performance
 - the Scripting.Dictionary always applies the ```Mod``` operator before returning a hash value and for that, it must read the ```hashTableSize``` (1201 by default) from the heap.
 This causes real speed problems when spawning many Scripting.Dictionary instances even if each instance has only a few items.
 See [Scripting.Dictionary heap issue](#scriptingdictionary-heap-issue) below for more details